 Suppose you want to remind a client of the compassionate side of your business.
 In that case, you could focus heavily on products associated with self-care and relaxation, like scented candles and cushions.

 If you’re trying to showcase your luxurious side, you could opt for spa-style products and moisturizers.
 Ask yourself what you want your customers to associate with your brand, and use those concepts to plan your gifting strategy.

-5. Use Quality or Functionality as a Differentiator
+5. Stand out with Quality or Functionality

-These days, there are countless ways to send corporate gifts to both employees, and clients.
-That means it can be really difficult to “reinvent” the wheel with your customized presents.
+These days, there are countless ways to send corporate gifts to both employees and clients.
+That means it can be really difficult to “re-invent” the wheel with your customized presents.
 However, you don’t necessarily need to choose something brand new to make an impact.

 Instead, you can differentiate yourself by choosing a commonplace, practical, and functional item, with a high level of quality.
-For instance, don’t just send your customer a branded pen, send your artistic client a branded art set, or your literature-focused customer an embossed quill.
+For instance, don’t just send your customer a branded pen; send your artistic client a branded art set, or your literature-focused customer an embossed quill.